geological-survey-of-queensland/borehole-database/README.md

 A borehole is a narrow shaft bored in the ground.
 A borehole may be constructed for many different purposes, including the extraction of water, oil, and natural gas, as part of a geotechnical investigation, mineral exploration, temperature measurement, for geothermal installations, or for underground storage of unwanted substances, e.g. in carbon capture and storage.

-Boreholes are synonymous with a range of terms including well, bore, drillhole and corehole.
+'Borehole' is synonymous with a range of terms including 'well', 'bore', 'drillhole and corehole.

 ## Background
  - Boreholes exist for a wide range of purposes, with varying lifecycles and [actors](https://en.wikipedia.org/wiki/Actor_(UML)).
- - There are multiple systems of record for boreholes across government, e.g. [GSQ](https://www.business.qld.gov.au/industries/mining-energy-water/resources/geoscience-information/gsq), [RSH](https://www.business.qld.gov.au/industries/mining-energy-water/resources/safety-health), [OGIA](https://www.business.qld.gov.au/industries/mining-energy-water/resources/landholders/csg/ogia), [DES](https://www.des.qld.gov.au/).
+ - There are multiple systems of record for boreholes across government, e.g. [Geological Survey of Queensland](https://www.business.qld.gov.au/industries/mining-energy-water/resources/geoscience-information/gsq), [DNRME Resources Safety and Health](https://www.business.qld.gov.au/industries/mining-energy-water/resources/safety-health), [Office of Groundwater Impact](https://www.business.qld.gov.au/industries/mining-energy-water/resources/landholders/csg/ogia), [Department of Environment and Science](https://www.des.qld.gov.au/).
  - There are varying standards across commodity groups, e.g. [PPDM](https://ppdm.org) and [WITSML](http://docs.energistics.org/) for petroleum and gas, [GeoSciML](http://www.geosciml.org/) and [GeoSciML Lite](http://docs.opengeospatial.org/is/16-008/16-008.html#403)for minerals, and [CoalLog](https://ausimm.com/coal-log/) for coal.
  - The requirements for reporting and data submitted by industry vary under the different legislation and Acts.